Back to overview

 When do I complete the QWE stage?

-However, if a candidate secures a training contract at a commercial law firm (particularly the larger firms), they’ll probably finish SQE1 and SQE2 before the QWE stage.
-This is the schedule that many firms look set to prefer.
+However, if a candidate secures a training contract at a commercial law firm (particularly the larger firms), they’ll probably finish SQE1 and SQE2 before the QWE/training contract stage.
+This is the schedule that many firms are likely to prefer.

-What does it take to pass the SQE?
-Hear first-hand from Colin Hornby, a solicitor at Taylor Rose MW.
+Hear first-hand from Colin Hornby, a solicitor at Taylor Rose MW, about what it takes to pass SQE.

-LawCareers.Net encourages future lawyers to explore the plans set out by their shortlisted firms.
-The way firms are adopting the SQE differs from firm to firm, with some continuing to offer two-year training contracts and others replacing the traditional model with a graduate solicitor apprenticeship.
+The way firms have adopted the SQE differs, with some continuing to offer two-year training contracts and others replacing the traditional model with a graduate solicitor apprenticeship.
+So, do your research and identify what sort of training will work best for you.

-What’s the difference between a solicitor and graduate apprenticeship?
-Find out in this LCN Says.
+Learn more about the difference between a solicitor and graduate apprenticeship.

 Click to go back to the FAQ list.